 3. Mortgage rates are also expected to rise.

-As if rising home prices weren’t enough to get the attention of Oregon home buyers, economists are also predicting a gradual increase in mortgage rates.
-Freddie Mac expects mortgage interest rates to average 4.1% for 2019, dipping to an average of 4.0% in 2020 for 30-year fixed-rate mortgages.
+Rising home prices are something that certainly grabs the attention of Oregon home buyers, and rightfully so.
+But to help offset the costs of buying a home, economists are predicting mortgage rates to remain relatively stable throughout 2020.
+Freddie Mac expects mortgage interest rates to average 3.8% for 2020 for 30-year fixed-rate mortgages.
 Related: Best loans for Oregon buyers

-This is another important trend to watch, as it could affect anyone buying a home in Oregon in 2019 and 2020.
+This is another important trend to watch, as it could affect anyone buying a home in Oregon in 2020.

 4. A down payment of 20% is not always necessary.

 Surveys conducted by real estate industry groups over the last year have shown that many home buyers think they have to put down at least 20% when buying a house.
 But that’s not true.

 These days, some mortgage programs allow for a down payment as low as 3%.
 The FHA requires just 3.5% of the purchase price.
 The VA home loan program for military folks offers 100% financing.

 Additionally, home buyers are often able to use down-payment funds from a third-party donor, in the form of a gift.
 This is something to be aware of when buying a house in Oregon in 2020.